SFGLab/pyLoopSage/README.md

 ### Python Implementation

-The main script is `LoopSage.py`.
-The implementation of the code is very easy and it can be described in the following lines,
+The main script is `stochastic_simulation.py`.
+However, the implementation of the code is very easy and it can be described in the following lines,

 ```python
 # Definition of Monte Carlo parameters